 Walking through the front door, I notice that as usual all the tables and the counter are crammed with people.
-This is the Fair Deal Cafe, run by old Charlie Hall since it opened in 1954.
-Run by him and his wife Audentria “Denny” (1933-1997), the Fair Deal was known as Omaha’s “Black City Hall” for almost 50 years.
-It was at N. 24th and Burdette in the heart of the Near North Side neighborhood.
+This is the Fair Deal Cafe, run by Charlie Hall (1930-2009) since it opened in 1954.
+Run by he and his wife Audentria “Denny” (1933-1997), the Fair Deal was known as Omaha’s “Black City Hall” for almost 50 years.
+It was at North 24th and Burdette in the heart of the Near North Side neighborhood.

 “Just a sec, hon,” calls out a large woman as she swoops by with four plates packed with food.
 It was always a little awkward being the only white guy in the cafe, but I feel like I belonged there.
 I got in more trouble in my own neighborhood for being white than I did there.
 The diner was closed only on Mondays.
 The rest of the week it was open from 6am to 6pm, serving breakfast all day.

 As I stand at the doorway, a pair of stout workers lumber past me and out the door.
 The young guy busing tables clears off a small square in the front corner and I was ushered to sit down.
 A greasy menu smudged from too long use is handed to me and a cup of water is set on the table.
 Lazy white ceiling fans spin in slow motion from the tin ceiling.